What is cardiac tamponade?

 End of the line

-Cardiac tamponade is an arduous medical condition which requires immediate medical hospitalization.
+It is an arduous medical condition which requires immediate medical hospitalization.
 Tamponade is an uncommon but severe that can result in shock or death.
 The frequency of tamponade is unclear.
 One estimate from the united states places it at 2 per 10,000 per year.
 It is estimated to occur in 2% of those with stab or gunshot wounds to the chest.

 People who receive a vigilant diagnosis and available treatment generally have a better likelihood.
-Although it is not feasible to prevent all the cases of cardiac tamponade, people should be conscious of both modifiable and non-modifiable risk factors.
+Although it is not feasible to prevent all the cases of the tamponade, people should be conscious of both modifiable and non-modifiable risk factors.
 People should also altercate preventive methods with their doctors.

 Summary & Key Points